Skip to content

 [Agent Name]

-Mention the exact detail that seemed to matter to them, like the commute, layout, lot size, or fees.
+Mention the exact detail that mattered to them: the commute, layout, lot size, or fees.

 Follow-up after a call or quick conversation